It (2017 film)

-It premiered in Los Angeles at the TCL Chinese Theatre on September 5, 2017, and was released in the United States on September 8, in 2D and IMAX formats.
-A critical and commercial success, the film set numerous box office records and grossed over $704 million worldwide, becoming the third-highest-grossing R-rated film at the time of its release, while grossing over $719 million through subquesent re-releases.
+It premiered at the TCL Chinese Theatre, Los Angeles, on September 5, 2017, and was released in the United States on September 8, in 2D and IMAX formats.
+A critical and commercial success, the film set box office records and grossed over $704 million worldwide, becoming the third-highest-grossing R-rated film at the time of its release, and grossed over $719 million through subsequent re-releases.
 Unadjusted for inflation, it became the highest-grossing horror film of all time.
-The film received generally positive reviews, with critics praising the performances, direction, cinematography and musical score, and many calling it one of the best Stephen King adaptations.
-It also received numerous awards and nominations, earning a nomination for the Critics' Choice Movie Award for Best Sci-Fi/Horror Movie.
-In addition, the film was named one of the best films of 2017 by various critics, appearing on several critics' end-of-year lists.
-The second film, It Chapter Two, was released on September 6, 2019, covering the remaining story from the book.
-A prequel television series, titled It: Welcome to Derry, premiered on HBO on October 26, 2025, with Skarsgård reprising his role as Pennywise.
+The film received generally positive reviews, with critics praising the performances, direction, cinematography and musical score, and was called one of the best Stephen King adaptations.
+It received numerous awards and nominations, including a nomination for the Critics' Choice Movie Award for Best Sci-Fi/Horror Movie.
+It appeared on several critics' end-of-year lists.
+The second film, It Chapter Two, was released in 2019, covering the remainder of the book.
+A prequel television series, It: Welcome to Derry, premiered on HBO in 2025, with Skarsgård returning as Pennywise.